 Years later, they passed the Tonkin Resolution, what it was called, authorizing then President Johnson to use force in Vietnam.

-73, you get the War Powers Act, which is nothing but an attempt to kind of by Congress to rein in a president's ability to be the commander-in-chief.
+73, you get the War Powers Act, which is nothing but an attempt to kind of, by Congress, to rein in a president's ability to be the commander-in-chief.

-I've always believed and believed today.
+I've always believed and believed today it's unconstitutional.

-And a lot of it, the outcrop of the Vietnam war.
+And a lot of it, the outcrop of the Vietnam War.

 And, you know, this president doesn't want endless wars.